Celtic Prayer Circle

 In the Celtic tradition, the changing seasons were considered “thin places” where the veil between heaven and earth lifted or was nearly transparent.
 In such thin places, the Celts experienced a deep sense of God’s presence especially through awareness of, and alignment with, the natural world.
 As a community, we seek to cultivate a sense of God by celebrating each season’s special energy through prayer, reflection, chant, ritual, poetry and music, honoring the Sacred in all of creation.
 The Celtic Wheel of the Year offers an inspirational model and context in which to place the reality of our joys and sorrows within Nature’s rhythms: The continuing birth, death and resurrection of life.

 2022-23 Celtic Prayer Circle Dates

 October 31, Samhain begins the Celtic Year.
 It marks the time of darkness and initiates the season of non-doing.
 It is a time dedicated to connection with our ancestors; those who have journeyed before us on this earth.
-View online here.
+View the 2021 Samhain reflection here.

 December 21, Winter Solstice/Yule starts the journey of continual sinking and letting go, deeply surrendering to the Holy present in the darkness.
 View the 2021 online reflection here.

 February 1, Imbolc marks returning light and the re-awakening energy of spring.
 It also honors Saint Brigid, a patron saint of Ireland who was a beloved leader within the early Celtic Christian church.
 In 2021 we offered a live, virtual Imbolc program with Jane Burns.